tylermilner/VaporDockerDemo/README.md

 A simple project showcasing how the [Vapor](https://vapor.codes) server-side Swift framework can be used with [Docker](https://www.docker.com/).

-## Docker Configuration
+## Development vs Production Docker Configuration

-This repository in its current state reflects the development environment configuration that you might use with Docker.
-This means that when launching the Docker containers, the server app is not started by default.
-Instead, this setup relies on you to manually attach to the server app's container instance and execute compilation and run commands.
+Using Docker during the development process differs from how you might use it to deploy your production app.
+The main difference is that your server app won't automatically start when the container is launched.
+This allows you to be a little more "hands on" during the development process, attaching to the server app's container instance and executing compilation and run commands inside of the Docker container when necessary.
 A production setup would automatically build and launch your server app when the container is started.

+## Developing with Docker

 ### Dockerfile-dev

 The [Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) specifies instructions for building our Docker image.
 Currently, it only specifies the latest [Swift Docker image](https://hub.docker.com/_/swift/) as its base image.
+This is fine for our development environment since we just need something that can build and run Swift apps.

 ### docker-compose.yml